 The Center has two housing facilities for its student scholarship recipients -- Hale Manoa and Hale Kuahine.
 In addition, housing in these residence halls is available to students with no formal affiliation with the East-West Center, e.g., University of Hawaii graduate students as space permits.
-Priority is given to students: 1) majoring in Asia-Pacific related studies, 2) with research or major projects focusing on the Asia-Pacific region, and 3) with professional commitment to the Asia-Pacific region.
+The Special Housing program accommodates graduate students whose academic work is related to the East-West Center mission of promoting better relations and understanding among the people and nations of the United States, Asia, and the Pacific.

 Students applying for an East-West Center scholarship or program should disregard the Rate and Summary, Housing Application/Contract and Housing Statement sections.